NASA-Tensegrity-Robotics-Toolkit/NTRTsim/README.md

 Fixed the build errors referenced below.
 Still testing before reaching confidence in the fixes.

-~~12/19/18 - Warning: G++ > 7 Build Failures (Ubuntu 18.04 / Bionic)
+<del>12/19/18 - Warning: G++ > 7 Build Failures (Ubuntu 18.04 / Bionic)</del>
 ---------

-~~Currently, the simulator depends on functionality that has changed somewhere between gcc/g++ 4.8 and gcc/g++ 7.
+<del>Currently, the simulator depends on functionality that has changed somewhere between gcc/g++ 4.8 and gcc/g++ 7.
 This problem arises when installing NTRTsim on Ubuntu 18.04 and Debian Stretch, as well as upgrading from Ubuntu 16.04 to 18.04.
 Errors will arise with (for example) the NeuroEvo classes.
-No fix that uses g++ 7 is available at this time.
+No fix that uses g++ 7 is available at this time.</del>

-~~However, it is possible to install gcc 4.8 anf g++ 4.8 on Ubuntu 18.04, and switch between 4.8 and 7.
-Instructions in the INSTALL file.
+<del>However, it is possible to install gcc 4.8 anf g++ 4.8 on Ubuntu 18.04, and switch between 4.8 and 7.
+Instructions in the INSTALL file.</del>

-~~This problem may be related to NTRTsim's/Bullet 2.x's reliance on C++98.
+<del>This problem may be related to NTRTsim's/Bullet 2.x's reliance on C++98.</del>

 3/19/15 - Warning: OS X Setup/Build Failures
 ---------